 There will be consultation evenings in the Autumn and Spring terms which will provide opportunities to discuss your child's progress and see their work.
-The dates are as follows:
+Considering the given restrictions, we are currently discussing how to hold our parent consultation evening as ensuring your safety and our staff members safety is paramount.
+More information to follow.